raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 120 feet
+**Range:** 36.0m

 **Components:** V, S

 **Duration:** Concentration, up to 1 hour

-You create a 20-foot radius sphere of fog centered on a point within range.
+You create a 6.0m radius sphere of fog centered on a point within range.
 The sphere spreads around corners, and its area is heavily obscured.
-It lasts for the duration or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.
+It lasts for the duration or until a wind of moderate or greater speed (at least 16km/h) disperses it.

 ***At Higher Levels***.
-When you cast this spell using a spell slot of 2nd level or higher, the radius of the fog increases by 20 feet for each slot level above 1st.
+When you cast this spell using a spell slot of 2nd level or higher, the radius of the fog increases by 6.0m for each slot level above 1st.

 #### Forbiddance